Thirty-One Days of Italians

 became a best seller.
 Will Rogers claimed it "The Cowboy's Bible."
 Two years later, Siringo moved to Chicago and – with his

-Denver, Siringo traveled throughout the United States working mostly undercover – one of the first undercover detectives at
+in Denver, Siringo traveled throughout the United States working mostly undercover – one of the first undercover detectives

-in their marriage, and he married several more times.)
+early in their marriage, and he married several more times.)
 Between 1912 and 1920 he wrote five more books.
-A book about his
+A book

-experiences, Pinkerton's Cowboy Detective, caused a lawsuit resulting in changing names and removing all references to the
+about his experiences, Pinkerton's Cowboy Detective, caused a lawsuit resulting in changing names and removing all

 Cowboy, businessman, undercover detective, and author, Charles Angelo Siringo is a leading figure cowboy hero of the